groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/wmf-to-otp.md

         - icon: "far fa-file-WMF"
           title: " About WMF File Format"
           content: |
             Files with WMF extension represent Microsoft Windows Metafile (WMF) for storing vector as well as bitmap-format images data.
 To be more accurate, WMF belongs to the vector file format category of Graphics file formats that is device independent.
 Windows Graphical Device Interface (GDI) uses the functions stored in a WMF file to display an image on the screen.
-A more enhanced version of WMF, known as Enhanced Meta Files (EMF), was published later that makes the format more feature rich.
-Practically, WMF are similar to SVG.

           link: "https://docs.fileformat.com/image/wmf/"

     format:
         # format loop
-        - icon: "far fa-file-OTP"
+        - icon: "far fa-file-powerpoint"
           title: " About OTP File Format"
           content: |
             Files with .OTP extension represent presentation template files created by applications in OASIS OpenDocument standard format.
 The contents of such a file include presentation information in the form of slides with text, images, shapes, multimedia content, transition effects and other slide elements.
 These template files are used for creating new presentations quickly based on the styling information stored in the template itself.
 OTP files can be created and saved with several different applications such as Impress that comes with OpenOffice suite and Microsoft PowerPoint.
 The OTP file format is similar to Microsoft PowerPoint template files .POT and .POTX.